uzeportal/bbb-mp4/README.md

 # bbb-mp4

-This app helps in recording a BigBlueButton in MP4 format and upload to S3.
+This app helps in recording a BigBlueButton meeting as MP4 video and upload to S3.

 ### Dependencies